 Will the Credits Transfer to Another College?

-The student should check with the transferring college to see if the credits are eligible to transfer.
+Articulated high school credit is intended to be used toward the attainment of a terminal degree at GRCC.
+Articulated high school credit is not intended for transfer.
+The student should check with the transferring college to see if the credits are eligible for transfer.

 High School Student Information

 If you are interested in articulating high school classes to Grand Rapids Community College and would like to know if your school has an articulation agreement, contact your high school counselor or teacher.

 High School Teacher/Counselor Information

 The 2015-2016 Application for Articulated High School Credit will be available soon.
 To access information regarding the Student Achievement Recording Process (SARP) click here.